tractr/traxion/README.md

 - Clone the repository on your machine.
 - To install the project dependencies, move in the cloned repository and run `npm i`.
+- At the root of the repository, you will find a `.env.example` that contains the list of the required environment variables of the project.
+This file should copied to `.env` and completed with the required secrets.
+This file should never be commited as it contains keys that should not be accessible in the repository.
 - Run hapify to generate boilerplate code with `npm run generate` and you're good to go!